 Total recommended units for your first semester: 13

-If you want to take additional courses, consider choosing a breadth elective from one of these lists:
+If you want to take additional courses, consider choosing a humanities or social science breadth elective.

 During the first four weeks of the semester, you may petition to drop a class if you find your load is too heavy (minimum required is 13 units).
 You must obtain staff adviser approval to drop a class before you stop attending.